AmanSagar0607/Diabetes-Prediction/README.md

-# DIABETES PREDICTION USING MACHINE LEARNING.
+# DIABETES PREDICTION USING MACHINE LEARNING

 This project is a web application that predicts the likelihood of a person having diabetes based on certain health metrics.
 The application is built using Python and Streamlit.